 Why should the readers of this book, most of them consumers, be concerned about the new means of consumption?
-In addition to the inherent interest of a major, often spectacular, social change in the realm of consumption, the new means of consumption are involved in a variety to developments that are designed to get more of us to spend time and money in consumption.
-Admittedly, most of us are eager to spend money in these settings.
-Others may feel that they are devoting too much time and money to consuming in these settings.
-29 In either case, it makes sense to understand the ways in which those in charge of the new means of consumption are tempting us.
+In addition to the inherent interest of a major, often spectacular, social change in the realm of consumption, the new means of consumption are involved in a variety to developments that are designed to get more of us to spend ever-increasing amounts of time and money on consumption.
+Admittedly, most of us are eager to spend time and money in these settings.
+Others may feel that they are devoting too much of both to consuming in these settings.34 In either case, it makes sense to understand the ways in which those in charge of the new means of consumption are structuring them in order to get us to consume, often to excess.